meekostuff/HyperFrameset/README.md

 The result of this processing is list of frame definitions which contain zero or more frame declarations as descendants.
-Likewise, the `<body>` will contain zero (but probably more) frame declarations as descendants.
+Likewise, the `<body>` will contain one or more frame declarations as descendants.

 After processing, the `<body>` is inserted into the browser view.
-Its contained frame declarations are automatically handled, typically by fetching and rendering the frame `src`.
+Its contained frame declarations are automatically handled, typically by fetching and rendering the frame `@src`.
 These renderings may insert more frame declarations which are again automatically handled.

 ### Configuration